 The good thing with airbeds is that they can be adjusted to offer the right amount of comfort and support.
 Again, unlike memory foam, they don’t suffer from heat retention or sagging.

-However, considering their ease of breaking, airbed mattresses aren’t the best for permanent usage.
+However, considering their ease of breaking, airbed mattresses aren’t the best for permanent usage or quality sleep.
 Rather, they are ideal for family trips and sleepovers.